The Raven Spa

 • price 4 of 4

-The Hotel Bel-Air Spa may just prove once and for all that nature and nurture can coexist in equal measure.
+The Spa at Hotel Bel-Air may just prove once and for all that nature and nurture can coexist in equal measure.
 Set deep within the iconic hotel’s plush Bel-Air canyon setting, the spa evokes a tranquil indoor-outdoor vibe.
-The nurture quotient here is evident in the spa’s chic nail salon, his and hers locker and steam rooms, and the seven treatment rooms, including the couples-friendly private Enclave Suite.
-The prices are steep, but you can expect a world-class facial in one of the prettiest spa settings in all of L.A.
+The nurture quotient here is evident in the spa’s chic nail suite, his-and-hers locker and steam rooms, and the seven treatment rooms, including the couples-friendly private Enclave Suite.
+While the Hotel Bel-Air is steeped in old Hollywood history, its spa was added relatively recently, as part of a major renovation in 2011.
+It’s partnered with high-end Swiss skin care brand Valmont for its results-driven treatments.
+The prices are steep ($1,050 for a 90-minute signature facial), but you can expect a world-class experience in one of the prettiest spa settings in all of L.A.

 • Health and beauty